How to fix Recovery Pending State Error in SQL Server Database?

 Reasons behind Recovery Pending State in SQL Server

-3. Database file deletion or corruption: If any of the database files, such as the data or log files, become corrupted or deleted, it can cause the SQL Server database to enter the recovery pending state.
+- Database File Issues: Corruption or deletion of database files, such as data or log files, can trigger the recovery pending state.

 Methods to Fix Recovery Pending in SQL Server Database Issue